-EPBD, Energy Performance of Buildings, smart meters, energy consumption, energy use, EPB standards, key energy performance parameters.
+EPBD, Energy Performance of Buildings, Energy Efficiency, sensor network, smart meters, operating conditions, measurement procedure, uncertainty evaluation

 Background to the Metrological Challenges

 The European Union aims to replace at least 80 % of existing electricity meters with smart meters by 2020 (where it is cost-effective to do so), reflecting the crucial role that continuous monitoring and measurement of actual performance plays in identifying energy conservation.
 However, the implementation of such metering and monitoring poses significant metrological problems related to the measurement of the operational parameters that influence the energy consumption, since many standard electricity and gas meters do not have the necessary feedback capabilities to improve energy efficiency and to affect users' behaviour.